Ralph Dommermuth: Career

 From August 2014 to June 2015, he was a member of the Supervisory Board of United Internet's investment Rocket Internet.
 In summer 2017, United Internet contributed its subsidiary 1&1 Telecommunication SE to Drillisch AG and received new Drillisch shares in return.
 In total, United Internet owns over 75% of the renamed 1&1 Drillisch AG in January 2018.
 On 1 January 2018, Dommermuth also took over as Chairman of the Management Board of this company, which was renamed again in 2021 and now operates as 1&1 AG.

-1&1 AG successfully participates in the 5G frequency auction of the German Federal Network Agency in 2019.
+1&1 AG successfully participated in the 5G frequency auction of the German Federal Network Agency in 2019.
 Dommermuth thus laid the foundation for the construction of a fourth mobile network in Germany.
-In August 2021, the company announces its intention to build Europe's most innovative mobile network based on the new OpenRAN technology together with the Japanese tech group Rakuten.
+In August 2021, the company announced its intention to build Europe's most innovative mobile network based on the new OpenRAN technology together with the Japanese tech group Rakuten.
 Construction of the mobile network is scheduled to start in the same year.

 1&1 will be Borussia Dortmund's shirt sponsor at Bundesliga matches from the 2020/21 season.
 For all international competitions, the DFB Cup and test matches abroad, the previous shirt sponsor Evonik Industries would remain on the jerseys.
 Evonik Industries then sold just under 5 percent of its shares in Borussia Dortmund GmbH & Co.
 KGaA and reduced its stake to 9.8 percent.
 Dommermuth acquired a 5.0 percent stake in Borussia Dortmund through his Ralph Dommermuth Beteiligungen GmbH in early March 2020.

 Dommermuth is Germany's sole Internet billionaire, and the country's youngest self-made billionaire.